pagkly/Zed/Investopedia4/Marginal Propensity to Save (MPS) Definition.md

 Given data on [[household income]](https://www.investopedia.com/terms/h/household_income.asp) and household saving, [[economists]](https://www.investopedia.com/terms/e/economist.asp) can calculate households' MPS by income level.
 This calculation is important because MPS is not constant; it varies by income level.
 Typically, the higher the income, the higher the MPS, because as wealth increases, so does the ability to satisfy needs and wants, and so each additional dollar is less likely to go toward additional spending.
 However, the possibility remains that a consumer might alter savings and consumption habits with an increase in pay.

-Naturally, with an increase in salary comes the ability to cover household expenses more easily, allowing for more leeway to save.
+Naturally, with an increase in salary comes the ability to cover [[Household Expenses|household expenses]] more easily, allowing for more leeway to save.
 With a higher salary also comes access to goods and services that require greater expenditures.
 This may include the procurement of higher-end or luxury vehicles or relocation to a new, pricier residence.

-If economists know what consumers' MPS is, they can determine how increases in government spending or investment spending will influence saving.
+If economists know what consumers' MPS is, they can determine how increases in government spending or investment spending [[Will|will]] influence saving.
 MPS is used to calculate the expenditures multiplier using the formula: 1/MPS.
 The expenditures multiplier tells us how changes in consumers’ marginal propensity to save influences the rest of the economy.
 The smaller the MPS, the larger the multiplier and the more economic impact a change in government spending or investment will have.